-411 Household and Job Assignments to TAZs for TDM
+410 Household and Job Assignments to TAZs for TDM

-Based on the demographic projections for jurisdictions within the metropolitan area, Metro COG staff will work with local partners to determine locations of future job and household growth.
+Based on the demographic projections, Metro COG staff will work with local partners to determine locations of future job and household growth.
 2050 growth projections and agreed upon interim growth scenarios will be documented in maps and spreadsheets, in a manner that will allow easy review by local partners, TTC and Policy Board as well as used by ATAC in the TDM.